Don't Worry Be Happy (play)

-Don’t Worry Be Happy is a Marathi drama by Mihir Rajda, which was produced on stage in Mumbai, India, in 2016, starring Spruha Joshi and Umesh Kamat in lead roles.
-Don’t Worry Be Happy is produced by Nandu Kadam under the banner of Sonal Productions and directed by Adwait Dadarkar.
+Don't Worry Be Happy is a Marathi drama by Mihir Rajda, which was produced on stage in Mumbai, India, in 2016, starring Spruha Joshi and Umesh Kamat in lead roles.
+Don't Worry Be Happy is produced by Nandu Kadam under the banner of Sonal Productions and directed by Adwait Dadarkar.

-Don’t Worry Be Happy is a gen-next drama which tells the problems of E-generation and tries to find solutions to it.
+Don’t Worry Be Happy is a drama which "tells the problems of E-generation and tries to find solutions to it".

 Plot

 The story of Don’t Worry Be Happy revolves around Akshay (Umesh Kamat) and Pranoti (Spruha Joshi), a 21st-century typical Marathi couple immersed in their career with proper family planning and a no children policy for five years of marriage.
 The story unravels as Pranoti is diagnosed with PCOD.

 The reason for PCOD is stated as ‘stress’, and the couple try to figure out what exactly is the reason behind this ‘stress’ in their life and how to avoid it with a tinge of humour.
 The story which unfolds is a tale which is common in many of the households today.
 Infertility, marriage woes, extended family issues – everything is showcased in a delicate manner in the play.